-Case 5.
+Case 6.
 Causal sufficiency, the knowledge of all common causes, is an important property for correct causal learning.
-Take the system depicted in Fig. 7(a) in which L is an unknown variable which is the cause of B and C. This gives rise to multiple minimal Bayesian networks, none of which models the system correctly.
-One of them is depicted in Fig. 7(b).
+Take the system depicted in Fig. 1.6(a) in which L is an unknown variable which is the cause of B and C. This gives rise to multiple minimal Bayesian networks, none of which models the system correctly.
+One of them is depicted in Fig. 1.6(b).
 B and C are correlated, but none of the other known variables is the cause of both, so either B should be oriented towards C or vice versa.
-A should be connected to C to reflect dependency $A \cong C | B$ .
-But $A \perp C$ , thus there is a dependency between $P(B \mid A)$ and $P(C \mid A, B, D)$ .
-The Bayesian network is therefore compressible and not faithful ( $A \perp C$ is not represented).
-The solution is to look for an alternative model class.
-Spirtes et al. (1995) propose the use of a Partially-oriented Acyclic Graph (PAG).
-They show that the model class of PAGs give shorter descriptions than Bayesian networks.
-The PAG that is learned for the system is shown in Fig. 7(c).
-An arrow in a PAG means that the node towards which the arrow points is not the cause of the opposite node.
-An "o" on an end of an edge means that we cannot decide whether the edge end should be an arrow or not.
-The relation $B \leftrightarrow C$ indicates that none of both variables is the cause of the other.
-Hence, that there must be a latent common cause.
-Consult Spirtes et al. (1995) for details.
+A should be connected to C to reflect dependency $A \cong C \mid B$.
+But $A \perp C$, thus there is a dependency between $P(B \mid A)$ and $P(C \mid A, B, D)$.
+The Bayesian network is therefore compressible and not faithful $(A \perp C \cap P)$ propose the use of a Partially-oriented Acyclic Graph (PAG) by which one can express the possibility of latent variables.